Rick Fraser (ice hockey)

 Richard Fraser (July 11, 1954 – November 16, 2020) was a Canadian professional ice hockey defenceman who played in the World Hockey Association (WHA).

 Career

 Drafted in the tenth round of the 1974 NHL amateur draft by the Chicago Black Hawks, Fraser opted to play in the WHA after being selected by the Indianapolis Racers in the seventeenth round of the 1974 WHA Amateur Draft.
-He played four games for the Racers during the 1974–75 WHA season.
+His participation saw him playing four games for the Racers during the 1974–75 WHA season.
 He was the younger brother of former National Hockey League referee Kerry Fraser.

 Personal life

-Fraser died on November 16, 2020, of cancer at the age of 66.
+Fraser died on November 16, 2020, at the age of 66, due to cancer.